PE and Games

 GCSE Physical Education

-Students who have opted to study GCSE Physical Education will receive two double lessons a week.
+Students who have opted to study GCSE Physical Education will receive two double lessons and one single lesson a week.
 The content of these lessons will cover theoretical and practical elements of the course.
-Students will complete 2 units during the course.

 - “I thought this unit was fun and the teachers taught us well.
 I learnt lots from this unit” Year (8 student)